 Now, eight years later, it reads like a Silicon Valley nursery rhyme (which don’t yet exist, but you can trust that I’ll be penning a collection soon), but in the thick of the decision to pivot, likely felt more like an unbearable suspense flick.

 Butterfield and his team had to choose between investing the final 30% of their funding into the known (“we have a pretty good company, let’s just make it better!”) and the unknown (“we’ve stumbled upon this fairly universal pain point that we think we can solve; should we run the Hail Mary?”).
 Lucky for us, they chose the later, with all of its risks and uncertainties.

-Here’s what founders can learn from Stewart Butterfield’s decision to pursue Slack rather than Glitch:
+Here’s what lessons all founders can learn from Stewart Butterfield’s decision to pursue Slack rather than Glitch:

 Lesson 1: Create a market for yourself.